 Simone feels the same way.
 “I feel that I’ve been able to live a very blessed and fortunate life, which affords me the opportunity to give back to others, so I want to pay it forward.
-And that further fulfills my life.”
+And that further fulfils my life.”

 When it comes to Marcus Mission, the mission is the constant, and Marcus will always be the inspiration.

 “Like any loss, the meaning is what is special,” says Jon.

 “We’re still striving for the same things – but we have to keep evaluating the work we’re doing and evolving the program, making sure it’s reflecting what the needs are of young men,” says Simone.
 “We reflect back on Marcus and that we weren’t able to help him.
 The work of Marcus Mission is about what we can do to fill the gap that was there for Marcus.
 Being able to work with WMQ and reach out to other young men like him, that’s how we can make a difference now.
 It’s a big task, but it’s also so rewarding to see the impact we’re able to make.”

 Jon agrees.
 “We’re not sitting still.
 It’s a work in progress and we have to keep assessing how we’re helping both directly and indirectly.
 We’ve still got a quite a way to go – but we’ve gotten off to a great start. “